-The project will be at least 25% better than California’s energy code and be Green Communities certified.
+The project is designed to be at least 25% better than California’s energy code and Green Communities certified.

 The first phase includes 50 residential units, and occupies the south west section of the site.
 The building is a “C” shaped, 3-story building that wraps around a shared green space and courtyard.
 All of the units are connected by an elevator-accessed walkway that also serves as a shared balcony to encourage socialization of this special needs population.

 This “single loaded” exterior walkway also provides the residents with the opportunity to use cross ventilation for cooling the units by catching Sacramento’s prevailing winds and the “Delta Breeze.”
 The building is being designed with maximum energy efficiency and best green building practices like central hot water and a solar thermal array.